 Applications are submitted on GLM (ECF's online grants system).
 To review the guidelines, download the Grant Application Guidelines (PDF), providing all the information shown below.
 Download the Operating Needs Worksheet (Excel document) and upload the completed worksheet as part of the online application process.
 Questions?
 Contact Karli Butler, ECF Program Officer.

 This application is for operating grants for Evanston-serving nonprofits facing significant financial challenge due to:

 - Lost earned and/or fundraising revenue and/or

 - Increased expenses due to due to providing increased, new, or changed services in this crisis

-Operating grants are for unrestricted use by organizations to cover administrative expenses, including payroll, occupancy, office management, accounting services, and others for the months of December 2020 and January 2021 for Round Seven grants.
+Operating grants are for unrestricted use by organizations to cover administrative expenses, including payroll, occupancy, office management, accounting services, and others for the months of February 2021 and March 2021 for Round Eight grants.
 Grants can also be used for the operating expenses for nonprofits to make accommodations to reopen safely in accordance with local and State guidelines.
 An operating grants committee, made up of ECF board members and representatives of the Evanston communities, reviews applications and recommends selection.

 - Organizations providing basic needs services to populations which were already vulnerable before the pandemic or which are disproportionately affected by the pandemic.

 - Organizations providing services other than basic needs to such vulnerable or disproportionately affected populations.

 - Other nonprofit organizations endangered due to the pandemic, with a focus on those that are at a high risk of closure due to inability to meet financial obligations or of widespread staff reductions likely to impair the organization’s ability to carry out its mission either during the pandemic or after it subsides.